 Multiple VPCs in the same region sharing the same Direct Connect.

 DGW builds upon VGW capabilities adding the ability to connect VPCs in one region to a Direct Connect in another region.
 CIDR addresses cannot overlap.
 In addition, traffic will not route from VPC-A to the Direct Connect Gateway and to VPC-B. Traffic will have to route from the VPC-A —> Direct Connect —-> Data Centre Router —-> Direct Connect —> VPC-B.

 Multiple VPCs spread across multiple regions sharing the same Direct Connect.

 Transit Gateway – TGW

 TGW coupled with AWS Resource Access Manager will allow you to use a single Transit Gateway across multiple AWS accounts, however, it’s still limited to a single region.
 In addition, CIDR overlap is permitted with the addition of multiple route tables.
 Being able to leverage multiple route tables on TGW delivers a VRF type of capability that allows you to isolate routing domains to enforce traffic segmentation.
 A significant advantage of the TGW is you can route between VPCs without your data having to hairpin over the VPN to your on-premises router and back in to AWS as observed with VGW and DGW.
-AWS is planning to offer inter-region connectivity and native Direct Connect support towards the end of 2019.
+A list of supported regions is available via the AWS FAQs.

 Multiple VPCs in the same region, spread across different AWS accounts using the same Direct Connect.